ngoduyvu/Udacity_fullstack/Assignment 2/README.md

 # Storefront Backend Project

+# SQL Command on the new database
+CREATE USER full_stack_user WITH PASSWORD 'fullstack_123';
+CREATE DATABASE storefront;
+CREATE DATABASE storefront_test;
+GRANT ALL PRIVILEGES ON DATABASE storefront TO full_stack_user;
+GRANT ALL PRIVILEGES ON DATABASE storefront_test TO full_stack_user;

+# Run Migration on database
+Navigate to the Assingmnet 2 directory and run db-migrate up
 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.